RobotecAI/o3de-ros2-gem/docs/user_guide/ros2-gem.md

 Map manager handles geodetic and map frame transformations as well as provides map and odometry frame names for other components.

-Map hook can be placed in a scene to keep the root reference of the geographic origin of the map.
+Map hook can be placed in a scene to keep the root reference for the geographic origin of the map.

 ### Handling custom ROS 2 dependencies